Living in Oblivion

-Living in Oblivion is a 1995 American independent black comedy film, written and directed by Tom DiCillo, and starring Steve Buscemi, Catherine Keener, Dermot Mulroney, Danielle von Zerneck, James LeGros and Peter Dinklage in his film debut.
+Living in Oblivion is a 1995 American independent satirical black comedy film written and directed by Tom DiCillo.
+It stars Steve Buscemi, Catherine Keener, Dermot Mulroney, Danielle von Zerneck, James LeGros, and Peter Dinklage in his film debut.
 The film won the Waldo Salt Screenwriting Award at the 1995 Sundance Film Festival for DiCillo.
 It received critical acclaim.

 Plot

-The film is divided into three parts, all of which concern the making of a low-budget movie featuring the same director, crew and substantially the same cast.

-Part one: Director Nick Reve (Steve Buscemi) is shooting a low-budget independent film in the middle of New York City.
-The catering crew are under-funded and apathetic, deciding not to replace a carton of milk that has been on the craft service table for a week.
-The scene being shot is a difficult one; a young woman, Ellen, reproaches her elderly mother (Rica Martens) for not intervening when the father beat Ellen as a child.
-On the set, just about everything that can go wrong does go wrong; shots are spoiled because of how the mic boom is visible; the camera assistant fails to keep the shot in focus; Cora, the actress playing the mother, forgets her lines and Nicole, the actress playing Ellen, becomes increasingly unfocused and careless.
-A dispirited Nick calls for a rehearsal without camera to refresh the actors.
+In New York City, a low-budget independent film's catering crew is underfunded and apathetic, deciding not to replace a carton of milk on the craft service table for a week.
+The scene being shot is about a young woman, Ellen, reproaching her mother for not intervening when the father beat Ellen as a child.
+Shots are spoiled because of how the microphone is visible; the camera assistant fails to keep the shot in focus, a light gets blown which then causes Cora, the actress playing the mother, to forget her lines and Nicole, the actress playing Ellen, to become unfocused and careless.
+Film director Nick Reve calls for a rehearsal without a camera to refresh the actors.

-When Nicole (Catherine Keener) berates herself for acting badly, Cora (Rica Martens) reassures her with a gesture that reminds Nicole of a similar gesture made by her own terminally ill mother.
-Nicole is so upset by the memory that she turns in an unexpectedly passionate performance; and Cora, startled by Nicole's sudden intensity, is equally good.
-Watching them, Nick becomes enthusiastic all over again.
-Unfortunately, it was not captured on film; cinematographer and camera operator Wolf (Dermot Mulroney), who has been diluting the sub-standard coffee with the spoiled milk, was vomiting in the toilet throughout.
-Nick ruefully calls for another take.
-This time, a sudden and insistent beeping sound distracts the actors.
-Nobody can tell where it's coming from; and Nick flies into a rage, berating everyone on the crew and cast for their inadequacies.
-He then wakes up in his own bed; the beeping sound was his own alarm clock.
-He has dreamed the entire segment.
+When Nicole berates herself for subpar acting, Cora reassures her with a gesture that reminds Nicole of a similar gesture made by her own terminally ill mother.
+Upset by the memory, Nicole turns in a passionate performance; Cora, startled by this, is equally good.
+However, the scene is not captured on film; cinematographer and camera operator Wolf, who has been diluting the substandard coffee with spoiled milk, was vomiting in the toilet throughout.
+Nick calls for another take.
+This time, an insistent beeping sound distracts the actors.
+Nobody can tell where it is coming from and Nick becomes furious, berating everyone on the crew and cast for their inadequacies.
+Nick wakes up in his own bed; the beeping sound is his own alarm clock.
+He has dreamed the entire situation.
 It is 4:30 a.m. and he is due on set.